baaqerfarhat/spacecraftSim/docs/src/README.md

 - **Abstract Architecture**: The architecture of SRB is designed to be modular and extensible, allowing for easy integration of new assets, robots, tasks and workflows

 > 📑 If you have any questions or suggestions regarding this documentation, don't hesitate to reach out to us!
 More often than not, a lack of understanding is a result of poor documentation...
-Therefore, we are always looking to improve it.
+Therefore, we are always looking to improve it!

 ## Table of Contents (available in the left sidebar)